roshni-y/comet-hackathon-26/README.md

 │   └── package.json        # Frontend dependencies
 └── README.md

-Frontend:

-React.js (Vite)

-Tailwind CSS (Teal/White Minimalist UI)

-Lucide React (Iconography)

-Web Speech API (Speech-to-Text)

-Backend:

-Flask (Python)

-OpenAI API (GPT-3.5/4 for RAG)

-Microsoft Azure Cognitive Services (Neural TTS)

-PyMuPDF & Python-Docx (File Parsing)

-NLTK (Text Processing)

 🚀 Installation & Setup
 1. Clone the Repository
-code
-Bash
-download
-content_copy
-expand_less
 git clone https://github.com/roshni-y/comet-hackathon-26.git
 cd comet-hackathon-26

 2. Backend Setup
-code
-Bash
-download
-content_copy
-expand_less
 cd backend
 python -m venv venv
 source venv/bin/activate  # Windows: venv\Scripts\activate
 pip install -r requirements.txt

+Configure Environment Variables:
 Create a .env file in the backend/ folder:

-code
-Text
-download
-content_copy
-expand_less
 OPENAI_API_KEY=your_openai_key
 AZURE_SPEECH_KEY=your_azure_key
 AZURE_SPEECH_REGION=your_region

 Run the server:

-code
-Bash
-download
-content_copy
-expand_less
 python app.py

 3. Frontend Setup
-code
-Bash
-download
-content_copy
-expand_less
 cd ../frontend
 npm install

-Run the React app:

-code
-Bash
-download
-content_copy
-expand_less
 npm run dev

 📖 Usage Guide

-Login: Use default credentials (e.g., roshni / roshni123).
+ * Login: Access the dashboard using your credentials.

-Select Subject: Choose between Physics, Chemistry, or Biology from the top tabs.
+ * Select Subject: Toggle between Physics, Chemistry, or Biology tabs.

-Upload Notes: Click "Add Notes" to upload your study material.
+ * Upload: Use the "Add Notes" button to upload your documents.

-Interact:

-Type a question in the bar.

-Or click the Mic icon to speak your question.

-Studio Mode: Click buttons on the right sidebar to instantly generate structured MCQs or Summaries.
+ * Interact: * Type questions in the chat bar or use the Mic icon for voice queries.
+   * Use the Sidebar buttons to trigger "Studio Mode" for instant summaries or quizzes.

-New Chat: Use the "New Chat" button to wipe the current session and start fresh.
+ * Reset: Use "New Chat" to clear the session and start a new topic.
 🔒 Security Note

-This project uses .env files to store API keys.
-Never commit your .env file to GitHub.
-It is already included in the .gitignore to prevent accidental leaks.
+> Important: This project uses .env files for API keys.
+This file is included in .gitignore to prevent accidental leaks.
+Never commit your actual API keys to GitHub.
+>
+Created with ❤️ by Team Comet